-With Bloxels, your homeschooler can “build your video games with a mix of physical and digital tools that include designs to help get you started creating your first game.”
+With Bloxels, a child can “build your video games with a mix of physical and digital tools that include designs to help get you started creating your first game.”

 This game was a Toy Insider STEM 10 winner.

-That’s why this VTech Kidizoom Action Cam 180 makes a great gift for any homeschooler!
+That’s why this VTech Kidizoom Action Cam 180 makes a great gift for any kid!